rust-lang/rfcs/text/0000-mut-pattern-shorthand.md

 cheap to improve and where the fix is intuitive and prevalent.
 In other words: The cure is worse than the disease (if one sees it as such).

-To sum up, while this is possible future work, this RFC argues that is not a good idea to do this.
+To sum up, while this is possible future work, this RFC argues that is **not a good idea to introduce `immut`**.